jeadys/jade/README.md

 - Modular building blocks
 - Hierarchy tree view of modules
 - Import, export and save rig data
+- Attach and detach modules from each other

 ## Installation
 To install the Maya Rigging Tool, follow these steps: